 Far Cry 4 is totally fun and very addictive, but if you have played Far Cry 3 you aren’t really in for any surprises.
 It has a different plot and improved graphics, but other than that the systems are nearly identically to earlier games.
 Basically not much has changed, but I guess you shouldn’t fix something that isn’t broken – right?

 There are these weird missions in this game where Ajay is drugged and goes to this dream world called “Shangri-La” to fight these freaky demon things.
 I LOATHED these parts, as they are really long and also just downright creepy.
 You have to fight monsters along with your pet tiger (which I guess is kind of cool), but I just wish these weren’t in the game at all.
-They are pretty difficult, scary & not enjoyable at all for me – a serious downside to an otherwise spectacular game.
+They are pretty difficult, scary & just not really my thing.

 I mentioned before the large amount of missions that are available to the player, but this can also be a downside.
 It can be completely overwhelming how many options are available to you, and unless you want to put a ton of time into this game you probably won’t complete everything.
 I found I would do a story mission, then a few side missions, and then get back to the story.
 Which led me to being done the full storyline with only about 50% of the game’s missions completed.
 However having the plot concluded made me not really want to continue with any other side missions, as I felt finished with this game.
-I think there is just too much to do in Far Cry 4, which is something that seems to happen in a lot of Ubisoft games.
+I think there is just too much to do in Far Cry 4.
 Having said that, people who like the 100+ hour Skyrim type games might love the sheer amount of things to do in Far Cry 4.

 Like most Ubisoft games, you have to visit towers or buildings to unlock areas on your world map.
 Good idea?
 Yes.
-But After the 20th tower I am just done!
-Plus they are quite finicky and difficult to get to the top of.
-Sounds a bit like Watchdogs eh?
-I found a bit of a loophole for this, as I would use this small helicopter called a “buzzer”, and honestly I just flew it on to the top of the tower to unlock them.
+But After the 20th tower it can get slightly repetitive.
+However, I found a bit of a loophole for this, as I would use this small helicopter called a “buzzer”, and honestly I just flew it on to the top of the tower to unlock them.
 I guess this is kind of cheating, but who’s counting really?

 Far Cry 4 is absolutely addictive.
 I found myself getting lost in this game and although the intense amount of work & tedious missions can become frustrating, overall I still am slightly obsessed with this game.
 The graphics are unbelievable and really shows how far gaming has come in a short amount of time.